sweagleExpert/integrations/docker/README.md

 An example of full docker-compose file is also provided here if you want to quickly deploy a SWEAGLE instance for test purpose

-## TO DO LIST
+## TO DO LIST (IMPROVMENTS)

+TO REDUCE RISKS OF ERRORS:

-- Add gid and uid between Vault and Core containers for shared volume
+- Add gid and uid for sweagle group/user between Vault and Core containers for shared volume

+FOR EASIER SETTINGS (AUTO ADAPTED TO EACH HOST):

 - Add better memory handling in ScriptExecutor and Core with `-XX:+UseContainerSupport` and `-XX:MaxRAMPercentage`

+TO SIMPLIFY CONTAINERS BUILD STEPS (REMOVE MANUAL OPS):

+- Add automatic replacement of values from sweagle-full package in core application.yml

+- Use 2 steps container in nginx to unzip full packages and build the target container directly from the full zips

+- Add parsers and types in create-tenant container to automatically import them with an ENV setting choice